Careers News

 At Withernsea High School we have a dedicated careers programme that caters for students in all years.
 As you progress through the school, we will focus on different areas of your career journey in order to support you in making the right choices.

+In Years 10 and 11, the emphasis on Careers Information, Advice and Guidance is brought to the forefront at a pivotal moment in your education.
 Key Stage 4 is an important time - not only because of GCSE examinations but also because of the decisions that need to be made about what to do after Year 11.
+This will be supported by opportunities to experience workplaces through block work experience (Year 10) and workplace visits (Years 10 and 11), plus visits to further and higher education providers, and apprenticeship providers.

-Government legislation now states that young people up to the age of 18 MUST stay in some form of education, whether it be at college; in an apprenticeship or in employment with training.
+Government legislation states that young people up to the age of 18 MUST stay in some form of education, whether it be at college; in an apprenticeship or in employment with training.

 To help you decide the best route, you will be offered taster sessions at local colleges and given opportunities to meet representatives from further and higher education providers; apprenticeship providers; business leaders and prospective employers - all of who will be on-hand to help you make informed decisions.